-Some of the updates from your computer, smartphone/mobile, table device manufacturer, web-browser or application provider (e.g. Microsoft, Apple, Blackberry, Samsung, LG, Adobe, Google, Mozilla etc), are security updates.
-Make sure you perform and have the latest updates to minimise the risk of malware infections.
+Some of the updates from your computer, smartphone/mobile, tablet device manufacturer, web-browser or application provider (e.g. Microsoft, Apple, Blackberry, Samsung, LG, Adobe, Google, Mozilla etc), are security updates.
+Make sure you perform and have the latest updates to minimize the risk of malware infections.

 5.1 Never click on unknown website link or open an attachment sent via email, SMS, Twitter, WhatsApp or other popular text/instant communication applications, especially when the content is related to financial matters.